 The Titan uses a rugged fully boxed frame with a live rear axle supported by leaf springs.
 The truck can be had in extended-cab (King Cab) and Crew Cab forms: the King Cab features small rear-hinged doors that open 168 degrees for nearly unlimited interior access, while the Crew Cab has four standard doors and considerably more rear seat space.

 Each cab comes with a choice of two bed lengths: 6.5- or 8-foot for the King Cab, and 5.5- or 7-foot for the Crew Cab.
-Buyers are also asked to choose between two different wheelbases measuring 138.9 inches and 159.5 inches.
+Last year, buyers were asked to choose between two different wheelbases measuring 138.9 inches and 159.5 inches, but only the former is available this year.

 Two- and four-wheel-drive variants are available, and maximum towing capacity is rated at up to 9,500 pounds for King Cab and 9,400 pounds for Crew Cab (when properly equipped).
 Fuel economy is rated at 13 mpg in the city and 18 mpg on the highway for the 2WD version while 4WD models return 12/17 mpg.